Frequently askedQuestions

 In a number of (camping) accommodations, such as our Green Camps, there is no electricity.
 We use solar energy and lanterns there.

-There is a power outlet in the safari jeep (Northern Tanzania).
+There is a power outlet in the safari jeep (Northern Tanzania) to charge your battery.

 Emergencies